hwanggu-corgi/hwanggu-log/update.md

             - https://cana.ca/

 3. Corgi working on hyungmogu.com dashboard♥♥
-    - Corgi integrating front-end dashboard to backend♥♥ #90
+    - Corgi integrating front-end dashboard to backend♥♥ #92
+        - Corgi working on adding DELETE call on `/social/:id`♥♥ #2
+        - Corgi working on adding DELETE call on `/contact/:id`♥♥ #2
-        - Corgi working on adding PUT call on `/info`♥♥ #27
+        - Corgi completed working on adding PUT call on `/info`♥♥
-        - Corgi working on adding GET call on `/info`♥♥ #26
+        - Corgi completed working on adding GET call on `/info`♥♥
         - Corgi completed working on adding GET call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding PUT and POST call on `/work-experiences/:id`♥♥
         - Corgi completed working on adding GET call on `/work-experiences/`♥♥